alejandroalemanaleman/FinalProject/README.md

 **Open/Closed Principle (OCP):** Classes should be designed to be extended without modifying their original source code.
 For example, new locations (`Location`) or weather providers (`WeatherSupplier`) can be added without changing existing classes.

-**Dependency Inversion Principle (DIP):**
-High-level modules do not depend on low-level modules.
-Both depend on abstractions.
-The WeatherController class takes a WeatherSupplier and a WeatherStore as constructor parameters.
-These parameters are abstractions (interfaces) rather than concrete classes.
-This promotes flexibility because you can provide different implementations of the WeatherSupplier and WeatherStore interfaces without modifying the WeatherController class.

 **Observer Pattern:**
 The use of Timer and TimerTask in the Main class indicates a form of periodic observation or event scheduling.
 The WeatherController extends TimerTask, and its run method is periodically executed, triggering weather-related tasks.